 - Fold in the cracker crumbs and cheese.

-- Spoon into a 2 quart size casserole dish (affiliate link).
-Bake at 325 degrees for approximately 1 hour or until set (give the dish a shake and if the center is jiggly, almost like a liquid then it needs longer, once it no longer jiggles then it’s done.)
+- Spoon into baking dish.
+Bake at 325 degrees for approximately 1 hour or until set (give the dish a shake and if the center is jiggly, almost like a liquid then it needs longer, once it no longer jiggles then it's done.)

 - Serve warm and enjoy!